 15) Manufacturer-paid advanced training programs are conducted by UTI on behalf of manufacturers who determine acceptance criteria and conditions.
 These programs are not part of UTI’s accreditation.
 Programs available at select locations.

-29) Estimated annual median salary for Bus and Truck Mechanics and Diesel Engine Specialists in the U.S. Bureau of Labor Statistics’ Occupational Employment and Wages, May 2019.
+29) Estimated annual median salary for Bus and Truck Mechanics and Diesel Engine Specialists in the U.S. Bureau of Labor Statistics’ Occupational Employment and Wages, May 2020.
+UTI is an educational institution and cannot guarantee employment or salary.
+UTI graduates’ achievements may vary.
+Individual circumstances and wages depend on personal credentials and economic factors.
+Work experience, industry certifications, the location of the employer and their compensation programs affect wages.
+Entry-level salaries are lower.
 UTI programs prepare graduates for careers in industries using the provided training, primarily as diesel technicians.
 Some UTI graduates get jobs within their field of study in positions other than as a diesel truck technician, such as maintenance technician, locomotive technician and marine diesel technician.
-Salary information for the Commonwealth of Massachusetts: The average annual entry-level salary range for persons employed as Bus and Truck Mechanics and Diesel Engine Specialists (49-3031) in the Commonwealth of Massachusetts is $29,730 to $47,690 (Massachusetts Labor and Workforce Development, May 2018 data, viewed September 10, 2020).
-North Carolina salary information: The U.S. Department of Labor estimate of hourly earnings of the middle 50% for skilled diesel technicians in North Carolina, published May 2019, is $22.04.
+Salary information for the Commonwealth of Massachusetts: The average annual entry-level salary range for persons employed as Bus and Truck Mechanics and Diesel Engine Specialists (49-3031) in the Commonwealth of Massachusetts is $32,360 to $94,400 (Massachusetts Labor and Workforce Development, May 2020 data, viewed January 19, 2022, https://lmi.dua.eol.mass.gov/lmi/OccupationalEmploymentAndWageSpecificOccupations#).
+North Carolina salary information: The U.S. Department of Labor estimate of hourly earnings of the middle 50% for skilled diesel technicians in North Carolina, published May 2021, is $23.20.
 The Bureau of Labor Statistics does not publish entry-level salary data.
-However, the 25th and 10th percentile of hourly earnings in North Carolina are $18.05 and $15.42, respectively.
-(Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment and Wages, May 2018.
-Bus and Truck Mechanics and Diesel Engine Specialists, viewed September 14, 2020.)
-UTI is an educational institution and cannot guarantee employment or salary.
+However, the 25th and 10th percentile of hourly earnings in North Carolina are $19.41 and $16.18, respectively.
+(Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment and Wages, May 2020.
+Bus and Truck Mechanics and Diesel Engine Specialists, viewed June 2, 2021.)

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.